pa7x1/ethereum-issuance/README2.md

 negative.
 Being able to compensate for large amounts of exogenous yield.
 - The ranges at which all types of stakers go to negative real yields have compressed significantly and happen very close to the stake cap.
-  - Avoids a large regime where solo stakers are pushed out of the validator set.
+  - Avoids a large regime where solo stakers are pushed out of the validator set, while LSTs can thrive.
   - It also means that staking can provide positive real yield for every staker even if the risk premium were to drop as low as 0.5%.

 ### Log Burn Proposal Real Yields